RWS/studio-api-docs/apiconcepts/filetypesupport/adding_the_file_type_component_builder.md

 Adding the File Type Component Builder
 ===

 Add the File Type Component Builder to your project.
-This is the implementation of the interface [IFileTypeComponentBuilder](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.IFileTypeComponentBuilder.yml). and that is used to define the new file type plug-in, so that it can be used in <Var:ProductName>.
+This is the implementation of the interface [IFileTypeComponentBuilder](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.IFileTypeComponentBuilder.yml). and that is used to define the new file type plug-in, so that it can be used in Var:ProductName.

 Add the File Type Information
-Your File Type Component Builder needs to contain information such as the file type plug-in version number, the extension of the files that this file type plug-in applies to, etc. This kind of information is what end users see in the **Options** dialog box of <Var:ProductName> under **File Types**.
+Your File Type Component Builder needs to contain information such as the file type plug-in version number, the extension of the files that this file type plug-in applies to, etc. This kind of information is what end users see in the **Options** dialog box of Var:ProductName under **File Types**.

-The implementation of [IFileTypeComponentBuilder](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.IFileTypeComponentBuilder.yml) also reference each file type plug-in component, e.g. the file sniffer class, the file parser class, etc. If you fail to reference a file type plug-in component in the file type definition, the component cannot be used in <Var:ProductName>.
+The implementation of [IFileTypeComponentBuilder](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.IFileTypeComponentBuilder.yml) also reference each file type plug-in component, e.g. the file sniffer class, the file parser class, etc. If you fail to reference a file type plug-in component in the file type definition, the component cannot be used in Var:ProductName.
 The File Type Component Builder thereby fully reflects the component structure of the file type plug-in.
 At this point, we would like to underline the importance of sub-dividing your file type plug-in into distinct components, as each component performs a different, even if sometimes similar, task.

 Let us start by adding the general file type information to the implementation of [IFileTypeComponentBuilder](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.IFileTypeComponentBuilder.yml) as shown below: